duty-bound/ramda/Ramda.md

 This is Ramda's equivalent of nested if/else statements.
 Conditions are passed to this functions in a 'condition', 'transformer' fashion.

 (Note in the below example that a function such as `R.lt` returns true if the first argument is less than the second.
-However when using `cond` the second parameter is always the
+However when using `cond` the second parameter is always the value passed by `cond` resulting in the opposite results to that desired being returned.
+Thus `complement` is used to rectify this.

 ```
 const fn = R.cond([